M-Josefsson/AeroDep/README.md

 - ***diameter_std2*** standard deviation in m for the diameter of doubly charged particles in a log-norm distribution (0.0)
 - ***double_charge_fraction*** fraction of doubly charged particles (0.0)

-Note on paramagnetism: this is an experimental feature based on "[Theoretical comparison of magnetic and hydrodynamic interactions between magnetically tagged particles in microfluidic systems](https://doi.org/10.1016/j.jmmm.2005.01.076)" Journal of Magnetism and Magnetic Materials 293.1 (2005), and as such it is *not* properly tested and cannot account for polydisperse particle sizes.
+Note on paramagnetism: this is an experimental feature based on "[Theoretical comparison of magnetic and hydrodynamic interactions between magnetically tagged particles in microfluidic systems](https://doi.org/10.1016/j.jmmm.2005.01.076)" Journal of Magnetism and Magnetic Materials 293.1 (2005), and as such it is *not* properly tested and cannot account for polydisperse particle distribution.

 The second kind of infile, the particle input file must have the same format as the particle output file described below.